Below are just a few of our activities.

 Burntisland Community Council hosts the annual 'Burntisland Exiles' Reception and the Parade to the Games arena on Highland Games Day.

 BCC also hosts receptions for the Burntisland Community Awards; the Scots Verse Competition winners (family & friends); and after the Remembrance Sunday Services and Parades.
 However, our meagre resources are stretched and we may have to reconsider some of these receptions.
-For 2024 we plan not to provide the reception at the Burgh Chambers on Remembrance Sunday as Burntisland and Kinghorn Church of Scotland already provide a reception in the old Parish Church halls.
+From 2024 we plan not to provide the reception at the Burgh Chambers on Remembrance Sunday as Burntisland and Kinghorn Church of Scotland already provide a reception in the old Parish Church halls.

 BCC organises the Community Awards; organises a commemoration on Merchant Navy Day; as well as organising the Remembrance Sunday commemorations and Parades.